Fire And Destruction At Europes Biggest Sand Dune - UrduPoint

 "They shouldn't be sorry.
 It's amazing what they did," he said.

-The local zoo has begun evacuating its animals, which were in danger of inhaling the smoke, with 363 out of 850 already sent in a special convoy to a facility near Bordeaux.
+The local zoo has begun evacuating its animals, with 363 out of 850 already sent in a special convoy to a facility near Bordeaux.

-Around a dozen animals succumbed to the stress and heat, however, the national environment ministry said.
+Around a dozen creatures succumbed to the stress and heat, however, the national environment ministry said.

+- Tourism hit - The whole area around the Dune du Pilat lives off tourists in the summer months, particularly British, German and Dutch visitors.

 "It's heartbreaking," said Patrick Davet, the mayor of La Teste-de-Buch.